awsdocs/amazon-rekognition-developer-guide/doc_source/faces.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/rekognition/latest/dg/images/sample-detect-faces.png)

 This section provides examples for both image and video facial analysis\.
-For more information about using the Amazon Rekognition API, see [Working with images](images.md) and [Working with stored videos](video.md)\.
+For more information about using the Amazon Rekognition API, see [Working with images](images.md) and [Working with stored video analysis](video.md)\.

 **Note**
 The face detection models used by Amazon Rekognition Image and Amazon Rekognition Video don't support the detection of faces in cartoon/animated characters or non\-human entities\.
 If you want to detect cartoon characters in images or videos, we recommend using Amazon Rekognition Custom Labels\.
 For more information, see the [Amazon Rekognition Custom Labels Developer Guide](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/what-is.html)\.